mbarbac/Yotei/1-Generators/Yotei.Generators.Cloneable/README.md

          ...
       }

-If no copy constructor is available, it then tries to find a **_constructor with matching arguments_**, where these argument must match with the _candidate_ members by both name (case insensitive) and type.
-By default, all public and protected members are considered as candidate ones, although this can be changed by using the attributes explained below.

-If a constructor is found with at least one match, but not matching all the candidate members, then that constructor is used injecting the value of the remaining members as part of the initialization of the new instance.

-Finally, it tries to find an **_empty_** (parameterless) constructor, and the generator will use it injecting the candidate members, as in:
+Finally, it tries to find an **_empty constructor_** (a parameterless one), and the generator will use it injecting the candidate members, as in:

       new Foo() { ..., ... };

-If no suitable constructor is found, then an error is reported.
+All these constructors have to be declared by the class or struct being generated, not taking into consideration any that would be defined in base types.
+Finally, if no suitable constructor is found, then an error is reported.

 ## Attributes